Geoff-Dilly/GD_scRNA_Pipeline/README.md

 ## Overview

 This repository provides a streamlined pipeline for analyzing 10x Chromium single-cell data using R and Seurat.
 The pipeline performs QC, clusters cells, identifies marker genes, and generates plots and CSV files in a recommended directory structure.
-This pipeline is intended for research in the Messing Lab at UT Austin, and can be adapted for similar use.
+This pipeline is intended for neuroscience research in the Messing Lab at UT Austin, and can be adapted for similar use.

 ## Contents